AstridZhao/moho_bot/readme.md

 ```

 Now you have the llama model available to run on your laptop.
-To test if your installation is successful, you can test with the below code in the terminal:
+To test if your installation is successful, you can test with the below code in the **terminal**:
 ```zsh
 cd llama.cpp
 ./main -m llama-2-7b-chat.Q4_K_M.gguf -c 1024 -ngl 48 -p "Where is new york?"